stcorp/harp/doc/harpfilter.rst

           Filter a HARP compliant netCDF/HDF4/HDF5 product.

           Options:
-              -a, --actions <action list>
+              -a, --operations <operation list>
-                  List of actions to apply to the product.
+                  List of operations to apply to the product.
-                  An action list needs to be provided as a single expression.
+                  An operation list needs to be provided as a single expression.

               -f, --format <format>
                   Output format: